Business Coaching and Implementation for Owner-Led Businesses

 Coaching is two things in practice.

 The first is momentum.
 A regular session creates a rhythm that keeps improvement work moving.
-One client put it plainly: "I think the real reason I do this is that I will not get anything done unless I know I am going to see you."
-That accountability matters, but what happens in the session matters just as much; working through what's stuck, applying experience from similar situations, and making sure the right priorities stay visible.
+One client with a +$10m business put it plainly: "I think the real reason I do this is that I will not get anything done unless I know I am going to see you."
+That accountability matters, but what happens in the session matters just as much; working through sticking points or bottlenecks, applying experience from similar situations, and making sure the right priorities stay visible.

 The second is practical problem-solving.
 Implementation throws up real obstacles.
 A process that seemed straightforward on paper doesn't work the way the team uses it.
-A delegation attempt isn't sticking.
+A delegation attempt isn't working.
 A decision needs to be made and the owner isn't sure which way to go.
-These are the conversations that move things forward: specific, practical, and grounded in what's actually happening in the business right now.
+These are the conversations that move things forward: specific, practical, and grounded in what's really happening in the business right now.

 How it works